jakeberv/bifrost/cran-comments.md

 ## Resubmission

-This is a resubmission following CRAN feedback on **bifrost 0.1.0**.
-The current submission is **bifrost 0.1.1**.
-Changes made:
+This is a resubmission following CRAN feedback on **bifrost 0.1.1**.
+The previous submission was **bifrost 0.1.1**.
+The current submission is **bifrost 0.1.2**.

-- Replaced all uses of `T`/`F` with `TRUE`/`FALSE` (including documentation), and avoided using `T`/`F` as names.
-- Made console output suppressible and quiet by default: informational output now uses `message()`/`warning()` and is controlled by `verbose`.
-When `plot = TRUE` in an interactive RStudio session, some progress output is written via `cat()` so it remains visible while plots are updating.
-- Ensured the package does not write to the user's home filespace / working directory: when `store_model_fit_history = TRUE`, per-iteration results are written under a `tempdir()` subdirectory and read back in at the end of the run.
-- Ensured any temporary changes to user settings (options / graphical parameters) are restored via an *immediate* `on.exit()` (including `par()` in `plot_ic_acceptance_matrix()`).
-- Refined parallelization behavior: parallel candidate scoring uses the `future` framework with platform-appropriate backends, and BLAS/OpenMP threads are temporarily capped to 1 per worker to avoid CPU oversubscription; thread limits are restored immediately after parallel sections and the `future` plan is reset to sequential.
+### Changes made in response to CRAN comments

+- `plot_ic_acceptance_matrix()` now saves and restores the user’s graphical parameters via an immediate `on.exit()`:
+  `oldpar <- par(no.readonly = TRUE)` followed immediately by `on.exit(par(oldpar), add = TRUE)`.
+  This ensures `par()` settings are reset even if the function exits early or errors.

+### Other updates since 0.1.1 (unrelated to the CRAN note)

+- `plot_ic_acceptance_matrix()` gained a user-facing `rate_limits` argument (default `c(-400, 150)`) to control the secondary y-axis limits for the rate-of-improvement overlay, with input validation.
+- `bifrost_search` print output was refactored for readability/maintainability (behavior/output preserved), with additional tests.
+- Vignette: `ic_weights` is printed as a matrix in the chunk to avoid RStudio paged/Unicode table rendering issues.
+- Added a unit test exercising the `rate_limits` validation error path.
+- Various maintenance/refactoring and test-suite improvements; no changes to core model algorithms or numerical behavior.

 ## Test environments

 - macOS Sequoia 15.x, R 4.4.2 (local, aarch64)
-- macOS-latest (GitHub Actions CI)
-- ubuntu-latest (GitHub Actions CI)
-- windows-latest (GitHub Actions CI)
+- GitHub Actions CI: macOS-latest, ubuntu-latest, windows-latest
-- Windows (win-builder devel/release)
-- Linux (rhub)
+- R-hub (run via GitHub)

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-Notes observed locally:
-- checking CRAN incoming feasibility ...
-NOTE (resubmission metadata)
-- checking for future file timestamps ...
-NOTE (unable to verify current time)
+Checked locally with `R CMD check --as-cran` / `devtools::check(args = "--as-cran")`.
+GitHub Actions CI checks also pass on macOS, Linux, and Windows.

 ## Downstream dependencies

 - None.

-## Additional details

-- Vignettes build successfully and documentation renders correctly.
-- Unit tests pass across all tested platforms.
-- Parallel code paths are supported via the `future` ecosystem; parallel workers cap BLAS/OpenMP threads to 1 to avoid CPU oversubscription.